My boys are big gamers and love the clarity of this big screen. I wish they'd let me near it, so I could watch some sports!

-We love watching sports and my two teenagers love playing games.
-The decision was made that if we were going to replace our TV, we had to go for the biggest out there.
+We love watching sports, and my two teenagers love playing games.
+We decided that—if we were going to replace our TV—we had to go for the biggest out there.
 We wanted to feel like we were in the game!

 We had a good look at some competitors before making our decision as we've only owned Samsungs in the past.
-So let's run through a few here and you can see what we thought.
+Let's run through our decision-making process, and you can see what we thought.

 What We Were Looking for in a TV